Maps

 Richmond: Your Dumpling Destination

-Up for a dim sum feast right?
+Up for a dim sum feast?
 Richmond is famous for serving some of the world’s best Chinese food, and boasts more than 800 restaurants, with over half of them serving Asian cuisine, as well as food courts, supermarkets, and hole-in-the-wall BBQ joints.
 That’s a lot of choice, so if you’re unsure where to start, begin by following the Dumpling Trail.
 It features 15 stops and every sort of dumpling from crisply fried wontons to tender soup-filled xiao long bao.
 Bring your chopsticks, and your appetite.

 Mount Pleasant: The World on a Plate